slz2003/RFCScope-/Errata_filtering/Result_manual/9824-7/packetizer_raw_output.md

 Harmonize the terminology by either consistently referring to NXNAME as a Meta‑TYPE or by clarifying that it is a Meta‑TYPE used in a pseudo‑type context as per RFC 4034.

-**Severity:** Low
-  *Basis:* While the naming discrepancy may cause confusion among implementers, it does not affect the underlying protocol behavior.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-1

 ---